Orepap/Clust3D/Clust3D Parameters.md

 	“points”: 	Every neuron is initialized as a randomly selected existing data point.
 			No same data point can be selected for two neurons.

-By selecting “points”, TMDC randomly selects data points equal to the no. of neurons and calculates their average in-between Euclidean distance.
+By selecting “points”, Clust3D randomly selects data points equal to the no. of neurons and calculates their average in-between Euclidean distance.
 The combination with the highest average distance is selected as the chosen data points to initialize the neurons.
-This way, TMDC initializes the neurons by trying to utilize the largest possible span in the time-related, high dimensionality space.
+This way, Clust3D initializes the neurons by trying to utilize the largest possible span in the time-related, high dimensionality space.
 The number of different combinations to be calculated is dictated by the “depth” parameter.

 *Tips*
 Due to stochasticity, a good practice is to redo the training a couple of times for whichever neuron initialization technique.

 ______________________________________________________________________________

 **depth**: Positive integer.
-The number of different combinations for TMDC to calculate the distance dispersion in order to initialize the neurons.
+The number of different combinations for Clust3D to calculate the distance dispersion in order to initialize the neurons.
 (Default: 10000)

 	Positive integer: 	The number of different combinations.
 	“auto”:			It automatically selects and calculates every possible combination.